 best daily percentage gain since Nov.
 23. Volume was roughly 6.2

 billion shares traded on the New York Stock Exchange, the Nasdaq

 and the NYSE MKT, compared with the year-to-date average daily

 closing volume of 6.4 billion.

-billion of AIA Group Ltd. Advancing stocks included those in the
+as $6.5 billion of AIA Group Ltd. Advancing stocks also included

 "People are looking for sectors to play, and I think Bank of

 America broke out of some long-standing price levels, and it got